-It’s rare to see a ramen bowl made of glass, so this refined crystal bowl, embossed with a traditional Japanese Seigaiha wave pattern, would make a stylish conversation piece at your dinner table.
-The textured pattern makes it easier to hold without slipping out of your hands, and the rim is edged in gold, further enhancing the sophisticated look.
+It’s rare to see a ramen bowl made of glass, so this refined crystal bowl embossed with a traditional Japanese Seigaiha wave pattern would make a stylish conversation piece at your dinner table.
+The textured design makes it easier to hold without slipping out of your hands, and the rim is edged in gold, enhancing the sophisticated look.
 The glass is not tempered, however, meaning it can’t be subjected to extreme temperature changes (also known as “thermal shock”) without the risk of shattering or explosion.
-It also can’t be used in a dishwasher or microwave and boiling liquids can’t be poured directly into it.
+It also can’t be used in a dishwasher or microwave, and boiling liquids can’t be poured directly into it.

 Keeps foods hot or cold